2018 Clemson Tigers football team

 The 2018 Clemson Tigers football team represented Clemson University during the 2018 NCAA Division I FBS football season.
 The Tigers played their home games at Memorial Stadium, also known as "Death Valley," and competed in the Atlantic Division of the Atlantic Coast Conference.
 They were led by head coach Dabo Swinney in his tenth full year and 11th overall since taking over midway through 2008 season.

 Clemson, coming off a College Football Playoff semifinal loss to Alabama in 2017, began the year ranked second in the preseason AP Poll and Coaches Poll.
 The Tigers won all 12 of their regular season games, securing their first undefeated regular season since 2015.
 Clemson won their fourth consecutive ACC title by defeating Pittsburgh in the 2018 ACC Championship Game.
 In the final College Football Playoff rankings of the 2018 season, Clemson was ranked second, earning them their fourth consecutive playoff bid and a spot in the 2018 Cotton Bowl Classic against third-ranked Notre Dame.
 The Tigers won that game 30–3, advancing them to the 2019 College Football Playoff National Championship against Alabama, their fourth consecutive year meeting the Crimson Tide in the playoff and third time in four years doing so in the national title game.
 Clemson won that game in dominant fashion, 44–16, to win the Tigers' third national championship in school history and second in three years.
 They were the first undefeated College Football Playoff champion and the first major college football program to finish with a record of 15–0 since Penn in 1897.
 The team is considered by some analysts to be one of the greatest in college football history.

 The Tigers were led offensively by true freshman quarterback Trevor Lawrence, who won a highly publicized battle for the starting role over 2017 starter Kelly Bryant.
 Sophomore running back Travis Etienne contributed significantly, rushing for over 1,600 yards and an FBS-leading 24 rushing touchdowns.
 He was named ACC Player of the Year following the regular season.
-On defense, the team was anchored by a highly touted, veteran defensive line consisting of Clelin Ferrell, Christian Wilkins, Dexter Lawrence, and Austin Bryant—all of whom were subsequently drafted in the 2019 NFL draft.
+On defense, the team was anchored by a veteran defensive line consisting of Clelin Ferrell, Christian Wilkins, Dexter Lawrence, and Austin Bryant, all of whom were subsequently drafted in the 2019 NFL draft.

 The 2018 Clemson football team was declared national champion at Levi's Stadium in Santa Clara, Calif. after defeating Alabama Crimson Tide.